“Doubt kills more dreams than failure ever will.” –Karim Seddiki

-- Come to terms with your fears: Contrary to popular opinion, you first need to give yourself time and space to feel your feelings of inadequacy.
+1. Come to terms with your fears: Contrary to popular opinion, you first need to give yourself time and space to feel your feelings of inadequacy.
 Ignoring your emotions and fears is counterproductive because you’re denying yourself the opportunity to work with any unaddressed issues causing your pain.
-Delving into the sensitive and vulnerable aspects of yourself can be scary and intimidating, but engaging in introspection will empower you to change your behavior and thought patterns.
+Delving into the sensitive and vulnerable aspects of yourself can be scary, but it will empower you to change your behavior and thought patterns.
 Sit with your fears and let them pass through you as you ask yourself reflective questions to get deeper insights into your state of mind.
 Ask self-directed questions such as, “What is the absolute worst that can happen?
 What am I afraid of?
 Why do I doubt myself?”

-- Replace self-criticism with self-love: The incessant voice of the inner critic in your head will sabotage any chance of achieving inner peace and fulfillment in your life.
+2. Replace self-criticism with self-love: The negative talk in your head will sabotage any chance of achieving peace and fulfillment in your life.
 For this reason it’s crucial that we stay watchful of this aspect of ourselves and monitor it.
 Pay close attention to the language you use, and the manner in which you talk to yourself – is it uplifting and positive?
 Or is critical, harsh and demoralizing?
 The quality and tone of your inner dialogue is completely in your hands.
 You have the power to replace your inner critic with an inner coach.
 An inner coach is encouraging and supportive because it originates from a place of self-love and worthiness.
-You can learn more about how to deal with the inner critic in this previous post.

-- Let go of your need for validation and approval: You must develop confidence that’s impervious to the criticism and negativity of others.
-When you crave the validation and approval of others you are setting yourself up for disappointment.
+4. Let go of your need for validation and approval: You must develop confidence that’s impervious to the criticism of naysayers.
+When you crave the validation and approval of others you’re setting yourself up for disappointment.
 When you’re overly concerned about what everyone else is thinking of you, you inhibit yourself, often preferring to play it safe and not do anything for fear of being judged and criticized.
 If you want your dreams for the future to see the light of day, then at some point you have to release your attachment to others opinion of you.
-Listen to the wise voice within that knows your worth, while also staying open to constructive advice from those who inspire you and whose opinion you respect.

-- Focus on making progress: As you accomplish more, the confidence you have in yourself and your abilities will grow stronger and you’ll begin to believe in yourself.
-When you follow your own truth with integrity, you let your subconscious mind know that you value yourself and that you’re committed to meeting your needs.
-Commit to practices such as goal-setting, repeating affirmations and using vision boards to help you stay on track.
+5. Focus on making progress: As you accomplish more, so does your self-confidence.
+When you follow your own truth, you let your subconscious mind know that you value yourself and that you’re committed to meeting your needs.
+Practices such as goal-setting, repeating affirmations and using vision boards to will help you stay on track.
 To maintain a positive and balanced state of mind I also recommend having daily mindfulness rituals such as meditation, listening to and reading positive materials like books and podcasts.
 Surround yourself with individuals who inspire you – join organizations and clubs where you can meet like-minded people who can help you grow and develop.
 Nurture those relationships from which you can draw strength and confidence.
-Whenever I feel insecurity creeping into my consciousness, I like to comfort myself by saying mantras such as “You are loved”, “You are good enough” and “Do your best and let the universe take care of the rest”.
-Choose the ones that resonate with you the most and say those to yourself during your moments of weakness.

-Feelings of self-doubt are like opposing winds that will prevent you from sailing toward your dreams.
+Feelings of self-doubt are like opposing winds that prevent you from sailing toward your dreams.
 As the captain of your ship you need to harness these winds so they will push you forward.
-When you develop an implicit belief in yourself and your proclivities, you’ll have the power and know-how to adjust your sails with grace and dexterity.
+When you develop implicit belief in yourself, you’ll have the power to adjust your sails with grace and dexterity.

 All my best on your journey,

-Question for you: Do you have any tips on how to overcome self-doubt that have worked for you?
+Question for you: Do you have any of your own tips on how to overcome self-doubt that have worked for you?